-Resolu tion Page 1 Rules of procedure of the ITU Telecommunication Standardization Sector (ITU-T).
-3 2 Study Group responsibility and mandates 25 7 Collaboration with the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC) 37 11 Collaboration with the Postal Operations Council (POC) of the Universal Postal Union (UPU) in the study of services concerning both the postal and the telecommunication sectors.
-39 17 Telecommunication standardization in relation to the interests of developing countries 40 18 Principles and procedures for the allocation of work to, and coordination between, the Radiocommunication and Telecommunication Standardization Sectors 42 20 Procedures for allocation and management of international numbering resources 44 22 Authorization for TSAG to act between WTSAs 45 26 Assistance to the Regional Tariff Groups 47 29 Alternative calling procedures on international telecommunication networks 48 31 Admission of entities or organizations to participate as Associates in the work of ITU-T 51 32 Strengthening the use of electronic document handling for the work of ITU-T 52 33 Guidelines for ITU-T strategic activities 54 34 Voluntary contributions 56 35 Appointment and maximum term of office for chairmen and vice-chairmen of ITU-T Study Groups and of the Telecommunication Standardization Advisory Group (TSAG) 57 36 ITU Reform.
-60 37 Alternative approval process for ITU-T. 63 38 Coordination among ITU-T, ITU-R and ITU-D for IMT-2000 activities 64 39 The changing role of the World Telecommunication Standardization Assembly 65
+Resolu tion Pag 1 Rules of procedure of the ITU Telecommunication Standardization Sector (ITU-T) 2 ITU-T study group responsibility and mandates 7 Collaboration with the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC) 11 Collaboration with the Postal Operations Council (POC) of the Universal Postal Union (UPU) in the study of services concerning both the postal and the telecommunication sectors.
+17 Telecommunication standardization in relation to the interests of developing countries 18 Principles and procedures for the allocation of work to, and coordination between, ITU-R and ITU-T 20 Procedures for allocation and management of international telecommunication numbering, naming, addressing and identification resources.
+22 Authorization for TSAG to act between WTSAs 26 Assistance to the regional tariff groups 29 Alternative calling procedures on international telecommunication networks 31 Admission of entities or organizations to participate as Associates in the work of ITU-T 32 Strengthening electronic working methods for the work of ITU-T 33 Guidelines for ITU-T strategic activities 34 Voluntary contributions 35 Appointment and maximum term of office for chairmen and vice-chairmen of ITU-T study groups and of TSAG 38 Coordination among ITU-T, ITU-R and ITU-D for activities relating to IMT-2000 and systems beyond IMT-2000.